 - We value the Earth and strive to work with and to the benefit of its ecosystems in growing food.

-- Food and farms provide a necessary connection for people to the land and to each other.
-It is important for people to have opportunities to experience those connections--to know and love the land that helps to sustain them and to connect to the community that comes together, in work and in celebration, around food and land.
+- Food and farms connect people to the land and to each other.
+It is important for people to have opportunities to experience those connections: to know and love the land that sustains them, and to come together as a community, in work and in celebration, around food and land.

 - We value a local and regional food system for its many benefits.
-These benefits include the health benefits of fresh, minimally processed food; conservation of farmland and open space; transparency, accountability and community connections; and contribution to the regional economy and self-sustainability.
+These include the health benefits of fresh, minimally processed food; conservation of farmland and open space; transparency, accountability and community connections; and contribution to the self-sustainability of the regional economy.

-- We value our relationships with family, co-workers, friends, and farm participants and seek honest, open communication; inclusiveness; and trust.
+- We value our relationships with family, co-workers, friends, and farm participants and seek honesty, open communication, inclusiveness, and trust.